Indwelling Catheter

 Before you clean your catheter:

-- Attach the catheter to your body to prevent tugging or pulling it out.
+• Attach the catheter to your body to prevent tugging or pulling it out.
 Be careful not to pull on the catheter.
+Visit a health supply store to find devices to hold the catheter in place.

-- Always keep the drainage bag below the level of the bladder so the urine drains out of the bladder and into the drainage bag.
+• Always keep the drainage bag below the level of your bladder so the urine drains out of the bladder and into the drainage bag.

 To clean your catheter:

-- Gently wash the catheter (where it leaves the body) and your genital area with soap and water.
+• Gently wash the catheter (where it leaves your body) and your genital area with soap and water.
 It’s best to do this in the shower, if you can.
-Rinse the catheter and genital area well with clean water and gently dry.
-Wash your catheter and genital area each day.
+Rinse the catheter and genital area well with clean water and gently dry with a clean towel.
+Wash your catheter and genital area every day.

 When do I empty the drainage bag?